Home State Crimes Grand Theft Auto

 • You were wrongly accused.

 Our Los Angeles criminal defense lawyers at Werksman Jackson & Quinn LLP have spent decades fighting for clients in serious theft cases.
 Let us do the same for you.
 We do not just offer the skill and knowledge of one attorney, but an entire firm dedicated to keeping you out of prison and defending your future.
-Contact us online or call us at (213) 688-0460 to begin planning your defense in a free consultation.
+Contact us online or call us at (213) 688-0460 to begin planning your grand theft auto defense in a free consultation.

 Additional Information